pytransitions/transitions/README.md

 ### <a name="hsm"></a>Hierarchical State Machine (HSM)

 Transitions includes an extension module which allows to nest states.
 This allows to create contexts and to model cases where states are related to certain subtasks in the state machine.
-To create a nested state, either import `NestedState` from transitions or use a dictionary with initialization arguments.
+To create a nested state, either import `NestedState` from transitions or use a dictionary with the initialization arguments `name` and `children`.
+Optionally, `initial` can be used to define a sub state to transit to, when the nested state is entered.

 ```python
 from transitions.extensions import HierarchicalMachine as Machine